zalgonoise/research/ddd/secrets-store.md

 `until` | TIMESTAMP | |

 > *Shared secrets table will hold the metadata about the share; such as from-to user IDs, the secret's ID and a time limit if set.
 If the secret is shared with multiple users, there will be multiple entries simliar to each other, with different `shared_with` values*

+### Actions and operations

+This application will require a CRUD implementation for both users and secrets, as well as added actions to share the secrets with one (or more) user(s).

+As for the users repository, it will expose a complete set of CRUD operations (with `list`); but secrets will not contain an update operation -- its `create` operation will be designed to overwrite the secret if it already exists.

+The secrets repository will contain additional methods to share the secret until a period in time, or for a certain duration.
+The removal of an expired shared secret is done when reading it; so if a user lists their secrets which currently include an expired shared secret, it will be removed before the list response is returned to the caller.

+### Security

+Initially, the users will login using a dedicated endpoint, using a username + password combination.
+The call returns a JWT if their credentials are valid, and the caller can use the JWT as an Authorization HTTP header calling users and secrets endpoints.
+JWT expire within one hour of being created.

+Creating a user does not require authentication.

+When a user is created, the service will create an encryption private key in the Bolt database that will be used to encrypt the user's secrets' values.
+Also, when created, a random 128-byte-long salt value is generated and appended to the user's password; and the resulting value is hashed.
+The SQLite database will store this salt and hash values, not the user's password.

+A user can only access their own resources.
+A secret shared by user A with user B is perceived as a (new) secret owned by user B in a read operation; which may contain an expiry.
+However, the actual owner is in control of this secret -- as shared secrets are read-write only for the actual owner.